 - 1. In the SUSE Manager WebUI, open the details page for the branch server, and navigate to the Formulas tab. - 2.
 Select the Pxe formula, and click Save. - 3.
+Navigate to the Formulas > Pxe tab, and set these parameters: - ° In the Kernel Filename field, keep the default value. - In the Initrd Filename field, keep the default value. - If the terminals connecting to this branch server are running ARM64 architecture, check the Enable ARM64 UEFI boot box.
+Leave unchecked for x86_64.

-Navigate to the Formulas > Pxe tab, and set these parameters: - ° In the Kernel filename field, keep the default value. - ° In the Initrd filename field, keep the default value. - ° In the Kernel command line parameters field, keep the default value.
-For more information about possible values, see Saltboot Kernel Command Line Parameters. - ° In the PXE root directory field, enter the path to the saltboot directory (for example,
+- ° In the Kernel Filename for ARM64 field, keep the default value. - ° In the Initrd Filename for ARM64 field, keep the default value. - In the Kernel Command Line Parameters field, keep the default value.
+For more information about possible values, see Saltboot Kernel Command Line Parameters. - In the PXE root directory field, enter the path to the saltboot directory (for example, /srv/saltboot). - 4.
+Click Save Formula to save your configuration. - 5.

-/srv/saltboot).

-- 4. Click Save Formula to save your configuration. - 5.
 Apply the highstate.